lawun330/quantum-portfolio-optimization-remake/README.md

 ### PART B. Extended Research: AerSimulator vs. Real Quantum Hardware

 The **heavyweight hybrid** configuration is adjusted to fit the 10-minute monthly limit of IBM's free-tier real quantum hardware. (placeholder)

+We are optimistic about the future of quantum portfolio optimization, especially with recent advancements in quantum hardware, like tunable couplers in the Ankaa architecture (Mutus, 2025).
+These developments simplify the implementation of fully entangled circuits, such as the two-local full entanglement ansatz, making them more feasible on real quantum hardware.

 ***